kiyov09/UserBehaviorLogger/README.md

 ##### Options
 Also, the library supports passing some options to init method to control the library behavior.

-This is the default options:
+This are the default options:
 ```javascript
     {
       // Prefix used in attributes (ubl-id ubl-on)